EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 A color scheme is a subset of a theme that only affects colors.

+Easy UI will map theme configurations to CSS variables.
+These CSS variables are contextual design tokens and will be injected into the document to be referenced in CSS modules.
+These variables will dynamically adjust to the values of the closest theme configuration.

-Easy UI will have built-in color scheme management.
-This means that `colorScheme` is a distinct property of theming and requires a specific theme configuration to take into account `light` and `dark` modes.
-A developer using Easy UI can provide `light`, `dark`, `system`, or `inverted` as the color scheme.
+Easy UI will have built-in color scheme management to offset the complexity of handling color schemes externally.
+This means that color scheme is a discrete behavior of the overall theming solution and should be considered in the configuration.

 _Force a `dark` or `light` color scheme:_